By Alyse Bacine

 Psychologically, abandonment issues often appear as persistent feelings of unworthiness, shame during relationship conflicts, difficulty regulating emotions, and hypervigilance to subtle changes in others' behavior or communication.

-These symptoms aren't imaginary or "just in your head"—they're actual manifestations of how abandonment trauma affects both mind and body.
+These symptoms aren't imaginary or "just in your head"—they're actual manifestations of how relational trauma affects both mind and body.
 Abandonment trauma, distinct from other forms of emotional distress, specifically centers on the fear of being left or rejected by significant others, and its physiological impact can be profound.

 Abandonment issues can significantly impact one's ability to form and maintain healthy relationships.
 The underlying fear of being left creates patterns that often sabotage the connections one desires.